Engin-Boot/capture-behavior-of-a-visit-counter-Mohit-it-is/needs-facilities.md

 Scenario: Alert when seating capacity is full

-  Given I have an alert sytem and "seating capacity counter" sensor which is working
+  Given I have an alert system and "seating capacity counter" sensor which is working
   When I find "seating capacity counter" equals maximum capacity Then I start alert system